 Students receive hands-on training and participate in an externship.
 Externship rotations include various animal care environments to give students real-world experience.

 Courses* taken by our Veterinary Assisting students include:

 Students will learn the role of the veterinary assistant in various occupational settings.
 They will explain the legal and ethical responsibilities, as well as the communication and math skills needed for a veterinary setting.
 Students will differentiate basic husbandry practices and perform safe animal capture, handling, and restraint techniques.
 Disinfection and infection control procedures will also be covered.

 This course focuses on infectious and non-infectious diseases of animals, including zoonotic diseases.
 Students will identify the basic principles of disease transmission, pathology, and prevention.
 The fundamentals of immunology will be introduced and discussed.
 Students will practice essential veterinary nursing skills.

 This course focuses on demonstrations and laboratory exercises covering routine examinations of blood, urine, feces, and cytology from a variety of species.
 Normal and abnormal values will be presented and treatment for disorders will be discussed.
 The proper use and handling of lab equipment will be demonstrated and lab samples will be analyzed.
 Basic microbiological procedures will be discussed and demonstrated.

 *Course listings are subject to change.
 Reference the SJVC College Catalog for the most current program information.

-Students can earn a Certificate of Completion in about 9 months.
+Students can earn a Certificate of Completion in as few as 9 months.